 This may not be a new book, but it was one I did not have in my collection yet.
 Click Clack Quack to School is a fun book about how Farmer Brown is taking his animals to school.
 The pigs get excited to be rough and the cows get excited to stomp but Farmer Brown tells the animals this is not how we act in school.
 But when they pull up to school the kids are at recess and everyone gets to play just as they wanted.
 It’s a great story to spark conversations about school behavior and we love it!

 Again, I don’t think this book is new but it is new for me.
-On the First Day of Kindergarten follows the 12 Days of Christmas theme and goes through all the things students will do in kindergarten.
+The First Day of Kindergarten follows the 12 Days of Christmas theme and goes through all the things students will do in kindergarten.
 I dare you to read this book without singing – so fun.

 I just loved the cover of this book so I had to order it and it did not disappoint.
 It again follows a student on the first day of school from morning to night.
-The pictures on this book make it super fun and storyline is quick and easy to follow.
+The pictures in this book make it super fun and the storyline are quick and easy to follow.

 What books do you like to read on the first day?
 Let us know in the comments.